dreaddymck/audio-player-cbhdmk/README.md

 ### Wavform

+Default location for the wav form image is within the same folder as the mp3.
+The default can be overriden by creating a custom field for the post document called *dmck_wavformpng*.
+Value is the url to the alternate wav form image location.

-The script below is used to manually create wavforms (Requires an ffmpeg Installation on server).
+The script below may be used to manually create wavforms (Requires an ffmpeg Installation on server).
 _Parameters:_

 1. wavform - _action flag, required_